OlaPom/iscsc.fr/README.md

 After copying the example config of `.env`, you must fill in the missing information in this file.
 Check the example for more information.

-> If you don't know how to deploy your database, consider using [Atlas](https://www.mongodb.com/atlas/database).
+If you don't know how to deploy your database, consider using [Atlas](https://www.mongodb.com/atlas/database).

-#### Backend
+#### b) Set up backend

+You will need `nodemon` to run the backend.
+Use `npm install -g nodemon` to install it.
+Make sure you're supporting at least 2.0.20 with `nodemon --version`.
+Nodemon has been tested working fine with node 19.

-From the root directory of the repository, do the following:
+- From the root directory of the repository, do the following:

 ```bash
 cd backend